ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 5. Click **Save**.

 6. Repeat these steps to send HipChat notifications for other stages that include IBM Container Service, IBM Security Static Analyzer, and IBM Globalization jobs.

-## Using Active Deploy for zero downtime deployment in the pipeline
-{: #deliverypipeline_activedeploy}

-You can automate the continuous deployment of your apps or container groups by using the IBM® Active Deploy service in the Delivery Pipeline.
-For more information about getting started, see the [Active Deploy documentation](/docs/services/ActiveDeploy/updatingapps.html#adpipeline){: new_window}.

 ## Building and deploying container images with the pipeline
 {: #deliverypipeline_containers}